HIT Entertainment: 2005–2011: Apax Partners ownership

 In 2008, HIT underwent a range of sales for IPs previously put up for sale.
 They sold Guinness World Records to Ripley Entertainment in February, Magic Adventures of Mumfie back to Britt Allcroft in March and Sooty to his current presenter Richard Cadell in June.
 Alongside that, they had hired former Nickelodeon executive, Jeffrey D. Dunn, as chief executive.
 Dunn drove the company to create new characters, including Mike the Knight, and to revitalize existing brands.
 In March, HIT changed their North American home media distributor from 20th Century Fox to Lionsgate Home Entertainment.
 In April, HIT secured a first-look deal with israeli-based animation studio Smartoonz to secure distribution rights to Little Fables and to co-produce and represent Monkey See, Monkey Do and Clay Play.
 In November, HIT licensed the Art Attack IP to Disney to revive the series for Latin America.
 This partnership eventually led to Disney purchasing the Art Attack property from HIT by 2011.

-In January 2009, HIT announced the production of its next production, Little Charley Bear.
+In October 2008, HIT announced its next production, Little Charley Bear, under a co-production deal with Annix Entertainment, which they pre-sold to CBeebies in January.
 However in October, Chapman Entertainment took over production for the series while HIT would remain as a distribution agent for television and home entertainment.
 In March 2009, HIT started up a theatrical film division, entitled HIT Movies, in Los Angeles with Julia Pistor as division head, to create films based on the company's franchises.
 The division's first planned film adaptation was a live-action Thomas & Friends film, scheduled for late 2010.
+In October 2009, HIT announced a partnership with Little Airplane Productions to develop and co-produce original series.
+Its first joint production, Billy Birthday Boy, was screened at MIPCOM Jr. in October 2011, though the series never materialized.

 In early 2010, HIT licensed Thomas & Friends to Mattel for toys and struck a deal with the Albavisión conglomerate, to supply its television stations across Hispanic America with 600 hours worth of its catalog.
 By August, the company withdrew from the JimJam joint venture, but agreed to continue providing programming for the channel until the absorption into Mattel.